appwrite/sdk-generator/README.md

         * Arrays / Dictionaries / Lists Support (+concatenation type)
 * Usage Example Docs
 * Definitions / Models Classes - with setters and getters

+## Contributing

+All code contributions - including those of people having commit access - must go through a pull request and approved by a core developer before being merged.
+This is to ensure proper review of all the code.

+Fork the project, create a feature branch, and send us a pull request.

+## Copyright and license

+The MIT License (MIT) http://www.opensource.org/licenses/mit-license.php